RBigData/hola/README.md

 remotes::install_github("RBigData/hola")
 ```

-You will need a system installation of ADIOS2.
-Then have your `adios2/install/path/bin` in your `$PATH`, or set `configure.args` e.g.
+You will need a system installation of [ADIOS2](https://csmd.ornl.gov/software/adios2); there is an example build script in [`hola/tools/build_adios.sh`](https://github.com/RBigData/hola/blob/master/tools/build_adios.sh).
+At build time, hola needs to be able to find the file `adios2/install/path/bin/adios2-config`.
+So to build hola, you either need to add `adios2/install/path/bin` to your `$PATH`, or set `configure.args` e.g.

 ```r
 remotes::install_github("RBigData/hola", configure.args="--with-adios2-home=adios2/install/path/")